The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 • Exercise

-Your emotional well-being is as significant as your mental health.
+Research shows that your emotional well-being is as significant as your cognitive soundness.
 Actually, both affect you almost in the same way.
-When you are not emotionally stable, you become mentally unstable as well.
-With that, you need to try to work things out by regulating your mood.
+When you are not emotionally stable, you become psychologically unstable as well.
+With that, you need to try to work things out by regulating your mental health and mood.
 It can be done by looking out for something that annoys and angers you.
-At times it would be challenging to avoid irritating situations, especially at a workplace with many different people and time-bounded tasks.
-But for the sake of mental health survival, you got to practice controlling your emotions.
-That way, you can better react and respond to the constant nerve-racking circumstances.
-This is especially true for older adults managing their own businesses.
-Besides physical health, older adults should also take into consideration their emotional health since they are not immune to stress, minor physical pain, anxiety, and geriatric depression.
+At times, it would be challenging to avoid irritating situations, especially at a workplace with many different people and time-bounded tasks.
+Even employees’ mental issues can be draining, and long term effects might take place.
+But for the sake of physical and psychological soundness survival, you have to practice controlling your emotions to avoid risk.
+Focus on best practices that manage stress and enhance physical activity.
+That way, you can better react and respond to the constant nerve-racking circumstances whether at work or home.
+This is especially true for older adults managing their own company and employees’ mental health.
+Besides physical wellness, older adults should also take into consideration their emotional soundness since they are not immune to stress, minor physical pain, anxiety, and geriatric depression.
 Some of the following are the things you can consider doing:

 • Thinking before speaking